apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-templates.md

 and should only be used for apos.area, apos.singleton, and anything we later decide is at least that important.
-Everything else should be namespaced at all times, at least under its module alias. -Tom
+Everything else should be namespaced at all times, at least under its module alias.
 ### modulesReady()
 When all modules have finished adding helpers, wrap all helper functions so that the true line numbers responsible